Table of contents

 - Always be alert about the unusual behavior of the mobile phone.
 Such as slower performance, lower brightness, auto restarts, battery level decreasing etc.

 - Do not give your confidential information to any third party application or website.
+If you don't have to give out your name, address, phone number, email, or other personally identifiable information, don't give it out.

 - Do not install pirated version of any applications.
 These are sometimes merged with malware.